juanaranjo94/backup-neweb-dreamcode/src/assets/posts/en/2022-dic-20-Tendencias-del-desarrollo-2023.md

 ---
 metaTitle: Application development trends that we will see in 2023
-metaDescription: Keeping us informed about the most relevant technological trends allow us to establish a roadmap in order to find growth in our markets
+meta_description: Keeping us informed about the most relevant technological trends allow us to establish a roadmap in order to find growth in our markets
 title: Application development trends that we will see in 2023
 read: 5 - 10 min
 date: December 20, 2022